 Consume, consume, consume.
 It is the mantra that corporations inflict on us year-round, but it becomes maniacal during the “Christmas shopping season.”
 Every business has a right to try to make sales, but the crush of Christmas 2 commercial pressure is frequently designed to shame you into buying things.
 The message is that you must buy the Christmas merchandise or there is something wrong with you.
 And you don’t want to be left out now do you?

 The corporate propaganda works.
 In 2018, U.S. households spent an average of $1,536 during the Christmas holiday period.
+(Source) Another source puts Christmas spending at $998 per person.
 (Source) That is more than double what the average American spends on rent each month.
 (Source) One of every seven Americans sell possessions to buy Christmas gifts.
 (Source) How can this be healthy?
 If people were spending this much on gambling we’d say they may have a problem.
 But the corporations want our money, so the maniacal manta to “BUY, BUY, BUY! or you aren’t getting into the Christmas spirit!” continues unabated.

 Short of hiding in a cave all of November and December, you can’t escape the incessant, shrill demands to buy stuff no one needs.
 Even if you say you wont participate in the excessive consumerism, you can’t escape the demand to be “festive.”
 You can’t go to a store without being subjected to Christmas music.
 “How can you not love Christmas music?” some people ask.
-They seem to forget there is no law that requires us to do so.
+They seem to forget there is no law, of nature or society, that requires us to do so.
 They seem to forget that just because others enjoy something does not require us to also enjoy it.

 Respecting the Non-Joiners

 Before the institutionalization and commercialization of Christmas, that time of year was acknowledged as the time of the winter solstice.
 A time of transition between the harvest and the dead of winter.
-A healthy attitude at the winter solstice time is to reflect with gratitude on the year past and look forward to the coming year with optimism.
-It is a time for yourself free of pressures.
+A healthy attitude to have at the winter solstice time is to reflect with gratitude on the year past and look forward to the coming year with optimism.
+It is a time you can take for yourself, a time to be free from pressures.
 Feel free to take advantage of it.